Sosman1992/Reverse_Engineering_Week-3_Lab_report/README.md

 Opening the unpacked`.EXE` using BinText GUI, suggests that infected machines will connect to `http://www.malwareanalysis.com` and in addition a running service named `MalService` for creating services that connects to the web and downloading of malwares  to infect the computer system and other machines on the network.

 ---
+# Lab 3-3

+## Executive Summary

+## Indicators of Compromise

+**Compilation Date :** SEPTEMBER 2010

+**MD5 Hash (DLL):** 84882c9d43e23d63b82004fae74ebb61

+**SHA-1 (DLL):** c6fb3b50d946bec6f391aefa4e54478cf8607211

+**SHA-256 (EXE):** 5eced7367ed63354b4ed5c556e2363514293f614c2c2eb187273381b2ef5f0f9

+**URLs:** www.practicalmalwareanalysis.com

+**File Type:** Win32 DLL

+## Mitigations
+- Scanning through a computer system to see if is running a service called `MalService` then it implies the machine is infected

+## Evidence
+Opening the file using PE view there is no indication of the file packed looking at the virtual and raw size of the file.
+Also looking at .rdata section of the file it can be seen that there are ton of imports function from kernel32.dll that performs process manipulation, file creation and memory manipulation

+Opening file explorer and double clicking the file in the safe environment it can be seen that the

+Using DependencyWalker on the  unpacked`.EXE`, to find the imports of the unpacked file, `InternetOpenUrlA` and `InternetOpenA` were revealed and they serve as a proof of the capability of the file connecting to the internet and in addition `CreateService` which is an import of the dynamic link library advapi32.dll serves as a proof that this suspected malware is capable of creating services on machines it infects to spread its infections.

+Opening the unpacked`.EXE` using BinText GUI, suggests that infected machines will connect to `http://www.malwareanalysis.com` and in addition a running service named `MalService` for creating services that connects to the web and downloading of malwares  to infect the computer system and other machines on the network.

+---

 ## Tools used and their functions
 - PeID : For confirming whether a file is packed or obfuscated